NygenAnalytics/CyteType/README.md

 - **`concurrentClusters`** (int, default=5, range=2-30): Maximum number of clusters to process simultaneously.
 Higher values may speed up processing but can cause rate limit errors from LLM API providers.
 - **`maxAnnotationRevisions`** (int, default=2, range=1-5): Maximum number of refinement iterations based on reviewer feedback.
 More revisions may improve annotation quality but increase processing time.
-- **`maxLLMRequests`** (int, default=500, range=50-2000): Maximum total number of LLM API calls allowed for the entire job.
-The job will be terminated if this limit is reached.
-Helps control costs and prevents runaway processes.

 #### Additional Run Parameters